Daylight Paper (Printing Out Paper)

 Deltiology, taken from the Greek logos (science), and deltion (writing tablet) is the study of postcards.
 The term was coined by Randall Rhoades of Ashland, Ohio in the 1940’s during a period of renewed interest and research into postcards.
-The term is meant to impart dignity to the act of postcard collecting so it is looked upon as something more than a hobby.
-It is not an internationally accepted term and is not used by most postcard collectors (deltiologists).
+The term is meant to impart dignity to the act of postcard collecting so it is looked upon as something more than just a hobby.
+It is not an internationally accepted term, and is not used by most postcard collectors (deltiologists).

 Density (Optical Density)

 The optical density of a material refers to its ability to absorb light.
 The less reflective an object is, the higher its density and the more dark and opaque it appears.
 Early postcards such as those printed in chromolithography have high density because light has to pass through many layers of ink before reflecting back to the eye.

 Developing out refers to the processing of any type of photosensitive emulsion, where the image only begins to appear after interaction with a chemical developer.
 Developing out photo papers were not popular when first introduced because there was too much guess work involved in making a correct exposure, which cost time and money with every mistake.
 This process was mainly used when photographs were being reproduced in large quantities within the controlled settings of a processing machine.
 As negatives grew smaller with more compact cameras, enlarging became a necessity forcing the switch to developing out paper as the slower printing out papers could no longer be used.

 Dextone is a trade name for the early photochrome postcards printed by Dexter Press in the 1950’s.
 The poor optical blending on these cards tended to isolate individual colors, which created a flat dull, unnatural look.